 Cookies have not only been a big topic since the decision of the GDPR.
 Nevertheless, since the introduction of the General Data Protection Regulation in March 2018, operators of websites, blogs and online shops have to take a closer look to determine whether they are actually acting in compliance with the law.
 Note: This article is not a substitute for professional legal advice and I make no claim to completeness.
 Please check for your individual case whether further procedures are necessary to ensure that your site fully complies with the GDPR guidelines.

-Despite the attention that the regulation has received in the last two years and the foreseeable penalties if a website owner behaves unlawfully, a large proportion of websites in Germany are still without legally compliant cookie banners.
-A small banner with the inscription "This website uses cookies.
-By continuing to use this website, you agree", is an absolute disaster for website owners in 2020.
-The same goes for banners that have an "Accept all cookies" button, but no way to explicitly refuse to use them!
-In 90% of cases, the child has already fallen into the well, because the cookies were already set when the page was called up and before the button was confirmed.
-The functionality of the cookie banner should be that it prevents all scripts from loading until the visitor has clicked on the "Accept all" or "Accept necessary cookies" button.
+A small banner saying "This website uses cookies.
+By continuing to use this website, you agree to this" is an absolute disaster for website owners.
+The same applies to banners that have an "Accept all cookies" button but do not offer the option of explicitly refusing their use!
+In many cases, cookies are even set as soon as the page is accessed and before the button is confirmed.
+However, the function of a cookie banner or consent management system should be to prevent all scripts from loading until the visitor has clicked on the "Accept all" or "Accept only necessary cookies" button.

 With your browser, you can easily check if and when a site or your site sets cookies and forwards your data to other services.
 Here, for example, via the Google Chrome browser.